esycat/gradle-config-plugin/README.md

 the dotted notation (e.g. `aws.s3.bucket`) to access the values as a hierarchy of keys.

-Groovy does not auto-expand dotted property names into nested objects, and consequently it is not supported in Gradle as well.
+Groovy does not auto-expand dotted property names, and consequently it is not supported in Gradle.
 In a build script one should use `project['aws.s3.bucket']` syntax instead.

 This tiny plugin for Gradle aspires to do the trick.